For MATLAB Codes of ART1, ARTMAP, Fuzzy-ART and Fuzzy-ARTMAP algorithms of the book "Adaptive Resonance Theory Microchips", click here

 Dr. Serrano-Gotarredona was corecipient of the 1995-96 IEEE Transactions on VLSI Systems Best Paper Award for the paper "A Real-Time Clustering Microchip Neural Engine".
 She has also been co-recipient of the 2000 IEEE Transactions on Circuits and Systems Darlington Award for the paper "A General Translinear Principle for Subthreshold MOS Transistors".
 She is co-author of the book "Adaptive Resonance Theory Microchips".

 She was academic editor of the PLoSOne from May 2008 until October 2013.
-Currently, she serves as associate editor of the IEEE Transactions on Circuits and Systems, part I: regular papers and IEEE Transactions on Circuits and Systems, part II: express briefs.
+She has also served as associate editor of the IEEE Transactions on Circuits and Systems, part I: regular papers and IEEE Transactions on Circuits and Systems, part II: express briefs.
+Presently, she serves as Associate Editor of the Frontiers on Neuromorphic Engineering and as Senior Editor of the IEEE JETCAS.